foxssake/dumber-dungeons/docs/devdocs/17-connection-sequence.md

 ```

-When the host Participant opens the game on their main screen, the application
+When the host participant opens the game on their main screen, the application
 creates a new game session and displays instructions on how to join.

 ---

-Sessions are objects that have an ID and a list of Participants that are currently
+Sessions are objects that have an ID and a list of participants that are
-in the session.
+currently in the session.

 Session IDs are randomly generated, to ensure all IDs are unique.
 This property
 can be useful for scaling horizontally as well - instances can generate IDs for
 a shared storage independently of each other.

 Participants in this case represent the user *as part of the session*.
-Participants do
-not exist outside of game sessions.
+Participants do not exist outside of game sessions.

 Participants also have a randomly generated ID, and in addition, a name and a
 readiness flag.

-For convenience, Participants may have globally unique IDs, but they must always
+For convenience, participants may have globally unique IDs, but they must
-belong to a game session.
+always belong to a game session.

 ### Displays

-Aside from Participants, Displays may also connect to game sessions, e.g. the main
+Aside from participants, displays may also connect to game sessions, e.g. the main
 screen or TV the host is using.
+Displays don't interact with the game, they
+just present its state to users.

-Displays are Participants themselves, marked with an Display flag.
+Displays are participants themselves, marked with an `is_display` flag.

 ## Joining the session

-When a Participant opens the session - i.e. opens its link in a browser -, they
+When a participant opens the session - i.e. opens its link in a browser -, they
 connect to the game through WebSocket.
 This will be used to send actions to the
 server, and to receive state updates from it.

 Initially, the server creates a Participant object, and sends its data to the
 browser.
-The browser can then use this data to authenticate as the Participant
+The browser can then use this data to authenticate as the participant
 itself.

 On the server, the specified Session is validated ( i.e. does it exist? ), and